 Highly available digital asset management can be important when there are thousands of people using it to get their daily efforts completed.
-Not everyone will be accessing it at the same time, but if even 100 users are stopped from getting their current task completed when it isn't available it can equate significant costs for a company.
+Not everyone will be accessing it at the same time, but if even 100 users are stopped from getting their current task completed when it isn't available it can equate to significant costs for a company.
 Or perhaps it's about the service simply being available.
 For example, a state government implementation where the system must always be online to support the public.

 DBGallery supports a high availibility (HA) environment primarily by being a stateless web application.
-Other aspects like retries when there is a lost database connection also help.
+Other aspects also help, such as retries when there is a lost database connection.

 We see high availability in three distinct areas of system architecture: